apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 Usage restrictions: When using GORILLA to encode INT32 data, you need to ensure that there is no data point with the value `Integer.MIN_VALUE` in the sequence.
 When using GORILLA to encode INT64 data, you need to ensure that there is no data point with the value `Long.MIN_VALUE` in the sequence.

+* RAKE

+The RAKE encoding is based only on bits counting operations.
+It is more suitable for the ‘1’s of binary numbers to be more sparsely.

+* RLBE

+The RLBE encoding proposes to combine delta, run-length and Fibonacci based encoding ideas.
+It has five steps: differential coding, binary encoding, run-length, Fibonacci coding and concatenation.
+It is more suitable for the differential value of time series is positive and small.

+* SPRINTZ

+The SPRINTZ encoding combines encodings in four steps: predicting, bit-packing, run-length encoding and entropy encoding.
+SPRINTZ algorithm is suitable for predictable time series.
+For delta function, the vast repeats or linearly increasing time series is the best target.

 * DICTIONARY

 DICTIONARY encoding is lossless.
 It is suitable for TEXT data with low cardinality (i.e. low number of distinct values).
 It is not recommended to use it for high-cardinality data.

+* TEXTRLE

+TEXT Run-Length Encoding (TEXTRLE) performs especially for data with strings of repeated characters (the length of the string is called a run).

+* HUFFMAN

+It is more suitable for data with many high frequency values in skewed data distribution and many repeated characters.

 ## Correspondence between data type and encoding